Slow Cooker Brown Sugar Pork Loin with Balsamic Glaze

 for the pork:

 - Trim fat from pork loin, pat dry.
 Stab all over with fork.
 Sprinkle with salt and pepper.
-Note: if desired, brown pork roast on all sides in a large skillet or Dutch oven.
+If desired, brown pork roast on all sides in a large skillet or Dutch oven.

 - In a small bowl, combine brown sugar, mustard and vinegar.
 Rub all over the pork loin.